MileHacker Logo

 Tourist Visa & Process

 Most nationalities require a visa for Nepal.
-You obtain this visa: upon arrival at Tribhuvan International Airport (TIA) in Kathmandu, at different land border crossings, or in advance from Nepalese diplomatic missions.
+You obtain this entry visa: upon arrival at Tribhuvan International Airport (TIA) in The kathmandu valley, at various land border crossings, or in advance from Nepalese diplomatic missions.
 Visa On Arrival (VOA) is available for citizens of many countries, including USA, Canada, UK, Australia, EU nations, and others.
 Indian citizens do not require a visa.

 Required Documentation

-Passport valid for at least six months beyond your intended stay.
-Bring one a recent passport-sized photograph (2x2 inches) with a white background.
-Visa charges are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
+Passport valid for a minimum of six months beyond your intended stay.
+Bring one recent passport-sized photograph (2x2 inches) with a white background.
+Visa application costs are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
 No separate entry fees apply beyond the visa fee.
 No specific licenses for Bandipur itself.
-Always check Online application portal for recent guidelines.
+Always check Online application portal for updated guidelines.

 Helpful Visa Resources